 Behold, children are a gift of the LORD; the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, So are the children of one’s youth.
 How blessed is the man whose quiver is full of them; they shall not be ashamed, When they speak with their enemies in the gate.
 Psalm 127:3-5 (NASB)

 Your wife shall be like a fruitful vine, Within your house, your children like olive plants around your table.
 Behold, for thus shall the man be blessed Who fears the LORD.
 Psalm 128:3-4 (NASB)

 God assumes that we will want children and gives them as gifts.

 So is it a sin to not have children?
 The answer is no!
 I would encourage any couple not to have children if you are not going to love them and give them your time.
 But in such a case, this can be selfishness, and that is a sin.
 At this point it is time to talk to the Lord about your heart attitude.
 There are also too many couples who have children to save a marriage.
 This is a wrong reason for having children.
 The health of a woman should also be considered by couples in having children.
 If there is a concern over the wife’s health, then I would encourage the couple to go to God, the great healer, for healing.
 I would also encourage you to ask God to guide your decision.
 Children are a blessing when our hearts are right with Him.
 That is the meaning of scripture!

-There are two previous questions about children that you may want to read at link #1 and link #2.
+There are two other questions about children that you may want to read.
+They are at “I was wondering if birth control is wrong according to the Word of God?” and “How many children should a couple have and how often?”.
 The second link provides some more guidelines in determining how many children, if you chose to do that.